Clandestine Events corporate event production, aerialist performance at The Orpheum Theatre

 the work that matters most.

-F1 Austin — Side-Stage with Billy Joel and The Chainsmokers
+F1 Austin.
+Side-stage with Billy Joel and The Chainsmokers.
+Under a week.

-A title sponsor came to us during F1 at COTA with a clear ask and almost no time: they didn't want another corporate hospitality dinner.
+A title sponsor came to us mid-event at COTA with almost no time.
+They didn't want another corporate dinner.
 They wanted a night their VVIPs would talk about for years.

 This wasn't luck.
 This was logistics + relationships + taste working at full speed.

-Large sports organization.
-High-stakes event.
-A custom champagne wall designed in the shape of the All-Star logo arrived installed upside down.
+A custom champagne wall, designed in the shape of the All-Star logo, arrived installed upside down.
 Right on the point of the star.
-Hours before showtime.
+Hours before guests walked in.

 The best operators are defined by what their guests never knew happened.

-A global manufacturing company was unveiling a new brand identity to 200 international guests during a major industry conference in New Orleans.
-The event had to compete with every other activation in the city that night and win.
+A global manufacturer was unveiling a new brand identity to 200 international guests in New Orleans during a major industry conference.
+The event had to beat every other activation in the city that night.

 The best proof of work isn't a testimonial.
 It's a client who hires you again before the night is over.